omouravictor/shortest-path/README.md

 ✅ Dijkstra ✅ Bellman-Ford ✅ Floyd-Warshall

-To execute the program, you just need to run the Main.java file.
+To execute the program, you just need to compile all files and run the Main.java file.